-- Underestimating: When an employer reports actual payroll of more than 125 per cent of its estimate.
-The penalty is 10 per cent of the difference between the actual assessment and 125 per cent of the estimated payroll.
+- Underestimating: When an employer’s actual payroll report is 25 per cent more than the estimate they had provided.
+The penalty is 10 per cent of the difference between the actual payroll assessment and 125 per cent of the assessment on the payroll estimate.

 - Late payment: Employers pay a penalty as a percentage of the unpaid amount for each month where the default payment continues.